bhisaac/5eFP/5eFP-SRD.md

 - **_Reveal a game objective_.** Place a foothold or setting handbook requirement on a revealed square of your choice up to 2 squares away from you.
 - **_Gain a resource (playtesting)_.** Choose and gain the benefits of one of your game features that is on cooldown.
-- **_Gain a skill_ (Turn).** Choose an incomplete class or species upgrade with one or more Coin assigned to it.
+- **_Gain a skill_ (Turn) (playtesting).** Choose an incomplete class or species upgrade available to you.
 You gain temporary access to its game features.
 You must still satisfy any prerequisites before choosing the upgrade.

 > **Other Game Systems**
 >